silnrsi/ftml/README.md

 3. **Test groups** - Groups test for presentation purposes
 4. **Tests** - Contains test data

+For validation purposes, sub elements of an element always occur in the order listed for them in this document.
+It is incidental that the order happens to also be alphabetic, but may not remain that way.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <ftml version="1.0">